MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

 We've identified the following early candidate clients for the cost model:

 1. **Join ordering.** There are some trade offs here between set enumeration and more heuristic approaches---in an ideal world, we'd have an explicit "optimization budget" to determine how much of the join ordering space to explore.
+(Uses memory at joins; cardinality and predicate selectivity across MIR.)

 2. **CTE filter pushdown.** Pushing filters all the way down can be advantageous, depending on selectivity.
+(Uses cardinality and predicate selectivity across MIR.)

 3. **Reduction pushdown.** Pushing reductions down is not always advantageous.
+(Uses cardinality and predicate selectivity across MIR.)

 4. **Late materialization.** Given a join on a number of tables, it may be advantageous to break the join in two: a small join on a projection to set of common keys and a larger join to collect the other fields.
 Whether or not late materialization is worthwhile depends on which arrangements already exist.
+(Uses memory and predicate selectivity over MIR (or maybe LIR).)

+5. **Broadcast selection.** Using cardinality information, choose cheap broadcasts. https://materializeinc.slack.com/archives/C02PPB50ZHS/p1685614805876319?thread_ts=1685552977.381309&cid=C02PPB50ZHS

+6. **OR <-> UNION decomposition.** It is possible to decompose a disjunctive `WHERE` clause into a `UNION`, and this is _sometimes_ worthwhile. https://github.com/MaterializeInc/materialize/issues/4229#issuecomment-1571767817